 4. Submit the application by selecting the “Submit” button on the bottom of the electronic document.
 Once submitted, you cannot alter or update an application.
 If submitting more than one application, prepare a complete application, including all the artist information and required materials, for each program.

 5. Pay the application fee.
 A one-time annual fee is due per artist, regardless of the number of applications submitted.
-Artists may pay online through our Acceptiva payment system or submit an invoice if paying by check.
+Instructions for payment will be included in the application receipt which is emailed immediately following submission.

 6. Save the application received email for documentation purposes.